 “You smell like magic and smoke, sounds like a mage to me.”
 He said drinking more than his share of the bottle before he remembered his sister needed some too.

 “That is quite a keen nose you have.”
 The man said nodding to himself.
 “I’m an elemental mage we often smell like the elements, but we are not the only things that smell like smoke.”
 He said letting the words hang in the air.

 “Go away.”
 He said not wanting a magic lesson from the old fool.

 “You should say goodbye to her tonight Mr. Graves, you won’t be back here for a long while.”
 He said sounding as regretful as the elf had sounded.
 “There is someone who is going to need your help, and I am determined they get it.

 “I don’t care.
 I’m not leaving her unprotected again.”
 Atlas growled getting angry now that no one seemed to understand he needed to be here.

 “No one can hurt her now Mr. Graves.
 You’ll have another you will need to protect.”
 The mage said more firmly.

-Just as suddenly the man was gone and Lucas was alone with his sister once more.
+Just as suddenly the man was gone and Atlas was alone with his sister once more.
 It happened so suddenly that the visit from the three men nearly seemed like a dream, something born of loneliness, more than truth.